saezlab/CollecTRI/README.md

 ## Data availability
 The CollecTRI regulons are available in the [DoRothEA](https://saezlab.github.io/dorothea/) and [decoupler](https://saezlab.github.io/decoupleR/) packages through [OmniPath](https://omnipathdb.org/).
-A tutroial on how to perform TF activity estimation using CollecTRI is available in [R](https://saezlab.github.io/decoupleR/articles/tf_bk.html) and [python](https://decoupler-py.readthedocs.io/en/latest/notebooks/dorothea.html).
+A tutorial on how to perform TF activity estimation using CollecTRI is available in [R](https://saezlab.github.io/decoupleR/articles/tf_bk.html) and [python](https://decoupler-py.readthedocs.io/en/latest/notebooks/dorothea.html).

 To load the CollecTRI regulons through R or python you can use the following lines:
 ```r